 The practical component of this course involves a number of small exercises, such as parsing a packet capture file, writing a small load balancer and designing a reliable delivery protocol.

 This course assumes confident programming ability in any language.

 Schedule and price

-This course will next run twice per week for 4 weeks in November.
+This course will next run 5:30pm-8:00pm Mondays and Thursdays from 13 November to 11 December, skipping 23 November for Thanksgiving.
 The total price is $1,800.Apply now Still have questions?
 Contact us.